chr15p/ansible-pygit/README.md

 # ansible-pygit
-module for using git  from ansible
+Module for using git from ansible

+# License
+MIT / BSD